 Residential treatment provides a structured, therapeutic, and supervised environment to improve the level of functioning for beneficiaries.
+The Local Management Entity (LME) is the established portal of entry and completes an assessment and determines the appropriate level of care.
 There are four levels of residential treatment: